shipwright-io/community/ships/0043-multi-arch-image-builds.md

 #### CLI Enhancements

 The CLI will add the `--platform` flag to the Build and BuildRun oriented commands.
-These shall set the respective value for `spec.output.multiArch`.
+These shall set the respective value for `spec.output.platforms`.
 The `--platform` option can be set multiple times, and will accept platforms in their single-line `<os>/<arch>` format.

 Example experience: